javicrcls/playwright-demo/README.md

 * **Selector strategy:** During the challenge I noticed some DOM elements whose location options were more complicated or there could be ways to apply small changes so that the stability of the e2e test is greatly improved avoiding flaky executions.

 * **Test Coverage:** Expand the test suite to cover core functionalities to ensure critical test coverage.

-* **CI/CD:** Integrate the project with the organization CI/CD platforms such as CircleCI, or GitHub Actions.

 * **Accessibility testing:** We could incorporate accessibility testing into the project by using Playwright's Accessibility API to ensure that the application being tested meets accessibility standards, providing the expected user experience.